Genomic Research in Immunogenomics

-Using genomics technology to understand the human immune system and related diseases (such as lupus, rheumatoid arthritis, pancreatitis, psoriasis, and non-alcoholic fatty liver disease) is a burgeoning field called immunogenomics.
-It brings together experts in genomics and genetics, immunology, computational biology, and clinical research in a search for biomarkers to guide diagnosis and treatment.
-At HudsonAlpha, these research efforts — led by faculty investigators Jian Han, M.D., Ph.D.,Richard Myers, Ph.D., Devin Absher, Ph.D. and Shawn Levy, Ph.D. — are exploring how the immune system drives disease and how genomics might predict which patients should benefit most from new classes of drugs.
+Immunogenomics explores the application of genomic technologies to better understand the immune system and immune-related disorders.
+The field brings together experts in genomics and genetics, immunology, computational biology, and clinical research.
+At HudsonAlpha, immunogenomics research efforts are exploring how the immune system drives disease and how genomics might predict which patients should benefit most from new classes of drugs.